 While Nitinol offers some excellent product capabilities, it is also a very difficult-to-machine alloy for two main reasons.
 First off, Nitinol is a very hard material because of the titanium oxide layer that forms on its surface.
 The high hardness means large cutting forces are needed to deform or remove material, and mechanical tools used for cutting quickly become dull and worn.
 If you need to cut tiny Nitinol with shear-type cutters, or if you need to machine larger Nitinol workpieces with a CNC lathe or milling machine, expect high tool wear and frequent tool replacement.

 Managing heat input

 The second major challenge of machining or cutting Nitinol is managing heat input during processing.
 Because of its properties as an SMA, Nitinol is sensitive to these thermal stresses, which can damage its ability to achieve the shape memory effect.
-Any thermal cutting process, like laser cutting or electrical discharge machining (EDM), introduces a heat-affected zone (HAZ) adjacent to the cut area, part of which has been heated above the maximum allowable temperature for the Nitinol to retain its abilities as an SMA.
+Any thermal cutting process, like laser cutting or Wire EDM, introduces a heat-affected zone (HAZ) adjacent to the cut area, part of which has been heated above the maximum allowable temperature for the Nitinol to retain its abilities as an SMA.
 For parts cut using thermal processes like laser, the HAZ may need to be removed by other non-thermal machining methods after initial cutting.